MetOffice/qgis-plugin-edr/README.md

 The user will then be given an option to input the extent for the type of query selected based upon the input dialogues listed below.

-**NOTE: the corridor and the trajectory queries are experimental services and may experience issues based upon the EDR server configuration.
-They may not respond well to large quantities of data being returned by an EDR service.**
+**NOTE: the corridor and the trajectory queries are experimental services and may experience issues based upon the EDR server configuration.** All EDR queries, perhaps with the exception of trajectory and point, which are expected to return a large amount of data could suffer from slow responses.
+For potentially large data requests (large geospatial area, number of levels, timesteps, parameters, high data resolution), users should choose a binary format such as netCDF or GRIB2 (if available).
+JSON, CoverageJSON and GeoJSON are verbose and can add delay to requests.
+This can attributed to the time to respond to the request from the server, the time to transmit the data, or the time for QGIS to process and render the data payload.

 <img src="./docs/images/image7.png"
 style="width:1.86127in;height:1.06403in" alt="A screenshot of a computer